maugdog/max31855/README.md

 **Note:** (As of 12/29/2015) The SPI master driver is disabled by default on Raspian Linux and must be enabled before using this library with hardware SPI.
 See [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).

-To enable SPI you also need to add “dtparam=spi=on” to `/boot/config.txt`
+To enable SPI in Raspian, you also need to add “dtparam=spi=on” to `/boot/config.txt`

 After modifying the above mentioned files, you will need to reboot.
 Also, due to permissions, you *may* need to run node with sudo to access the SPI bus.